JuanPabloDiaz/dbz/README.md

 # 🐉 Dragon Ball

-A modern, responsive web application built with Astro that explores the Dragon Ball universe using the Dragon Ball API.
+A modern, responsive web application built with Astro that explores the Dragon Ball using the Dragon Ball API.
 Discover legendary warriors, mystical planets, and epic transformations with a beautifully designed interface that captures the spirit of the series.

 ## ✨ Features